plewczynski/looper/README.md

 ### Legal notice ###

-With the use of _Chreval_, the Licensee who obtains access to this _Chreval_ software agrees to the following terms with respect to use of the software package, _Chreval_ (version 0.5) (hereinafter called the “Chreval”) furnished by the other party (“Licensor”).
+With the use of _Chreval_, the Licensee who obtains access to this software package _Chreval_ agrees to the following terms with respect to use of the software package, _Chreval_ (version 0.5) (hereinafter called _Chreval_) furnished by the other party (the “Licensor”).

 The Licensor grants to the Licensee a non-exclusive, non-transferable, permanent license to install and use the _Chreval_ on computer systems